 - The car is either 1) given to a needy family or 2) sold for parts.

 - If the car is given to needy individual or sold for over $500 the donor will receive a 1098C for tax purposes and NADA report of the current value of the vehicle.
-Any proceeds from a sale are used to benefit the Free2B!
-Car Repair Clients.
-Twice a month Free2B! repairs car (using volunteer mechanics) for individuals that already have a car.
+Any proceeds from a sale are used to benefit the Free To Be Car Repair Clients.

 IRS Publication 526.
 Deduction more than $500.
 If you donate a qualified vehicle to a qualified organization and you claim a deduction of more than $500, you can deduct the smaller of: